Kindergarten 6, District 3, Ho Chi Minh City, an inclusive school in Ho Chi Minh City

 Teaching children to integrate requires understanding, patience, tolerance, and love.

-Preschool teachers need to assign tasks that are appropriate for these children, investing in tasks that the children love.
+Preschool teachers need to assign tasks to these children that are within their abilities, investing in tasks that children love.
 In particular, the combination of family, school, and community to care for children with disabilities is extremely important.

 "I know that educating children with disabilities is very difficult, but there are families who do not accept their children's condition, making it even more difficult to educate them.
-Or from a community perspective, I have known parents who went to the ward to ask for a certificate of disability for their children, but someone in the ward said: what is the use of that paper, that paper will follow your child for the rest of his or her life," said Ms. Doan Trang.
+Or from a community perspective, I once knew that there were parents who went to the ward to ask for a certificate of disability for their children, and someone in the ward even said: what's the point of getting that paper, that paper will follow your child for the rest of his life," said Ms. Doan Trang.

 Guide children from turning the pages of a book